 Data integrity is critical to a company’s communications, and it all rests on trust — customers give good, real data to brands that they trust.
 Build a plan to ensure data integrity among all stakeholder groups and to deliver more relevant communications.

 Content creation up for grabs — As more consumer and B2B brands realize that customers want more content they can trust to make buying decisions, the land grab for who will create that content will escalate.
 Creating content is easy.
 Creating high-quality, relevant content requires people who have a deeper understanding of your organization or brand.
 Google launched its “in-depth articles” feature last summer to help users find high-quality content more easily.

 Is there an opportunity for your brand to create a massive online experience that brings together your most loyal fans, and those who want to listen?

 The success of massive, multi-player video games, such as World of Warcraft, to MOOC (Massive Open Online Courses) classes, which offer free online university-level instruction, demonstrates that people not only want to connect on a massive scale, but they also want to be engaged, too.

 Finally, maybe it’s time for your organization to have a conversation about what it does, who it serves, and how that’s connected to happiness, sustainability and relieving the suffering of others.

 Technology can make communicating extremely efficient, allowing marketers and PR professionals to connect with millions instantly, or with a specific individual nearly anywhere on the planet in real-time.
 But it comes with a price, such as taking away the joy of meeting someone and getting to know them through a real, authentic conversation.

-Stephen Dupont, APR, is vice president of public relations and branded content for Pocket Hercules, a hybrid brand marketing firm based in Minneapolis.
-Contact Stephen at: www.linkedin.com/in/stephendupont.
+Stephen Dupont, APR, is vice president of public relations and branded content for Pocket Hercules (www.pockethercules.com), a Minneapolis advertising, PR and digital marketing firm.
+To reach him, visit www.linkedin.com/in/stephendupont or stephendupont.co.